Impeachment of Bill Clinton: Independent counsel investigation

-House of Representatives impeachment inquiry
+Impeachment inquiry by the House Committee on the Judiciary

 On October 8, 1998, the United States House of Representatives voted to authorize a broad impeachment inquiry, thereby initiating the impeachment process.
 The Republican controlled House of Representatives had decided this with a bipartisan vote of 258–176, with 31 Democrats joining Republicans.
 Since Ken Starr had already completed an extensive investigation, the House Judiciary Committee conducted no investigations of its own into Clinton's alleged wrongdoing and held no serious impeachment-related hearings before the 1998 midterm elections.
 Impeachment was one of the major issues in those elections.

 In the November 1998 House elections, the Democrats picked up five seats in the House, but the Republicans still maintained majority control.
 The results went against what House Speaker Newt Gingrich predicted, who, before the election, had been reassured by private polling that Clinton's scandal would result in Republican gains of up to thirty House seats.
 Shortly after the elections, Gingrich, who had been one of the leading advocates for impeachment, announced he would resign from Congress as soon as he was able to find somebody to fill his vacant seat; Gingrich fulfilled this pledge, and officially resigned from Congress on January 3, 1999.

 Impeachment proceedings were held during the post-election, "lame duck" session of the outgoing 105th United States Congress.
 Unlike the case of the 1974 impeachment process against Richard Nixon, the committee hearings were perfunctory but the floor debate in the whole House was spirited on both sides.
 The Speaker-designate, Representative Bob Livingston, chosen by the Republican Party Conference to replace Gingrich as House Speaker, announced the end of his candidacy for Speaker and his resignation from Congress from the floor of the House after his own marital infidelity came to light.

 In the same speech, Livingston also encouraged Clinton to resign.
 Clinton chose to remain in office and urged Livingston to reconsider his resignation.

 Many other prominent Republican members of Congress (including Dan Burton, Helen Chenoweth, and Henry Hyde, the chief House manager of Clinton's trial in the Senate) had infidelities exposed about this time, all of whom voted for impeachment.
 Publisher Larry Flynt offered a reward for such information, and many supporters of Clinton accused Republicans of hypocrisy.